Summer Farm Intern Program

 Our summer farm internship program is designed for college students/graduates who are interested in sustainable agriculture.
 We’ve had interns from a variety of college majors including geology, environmental science, culinary arts, horticulture and related fields and some of our interns have been musicians, writers, artists - the commonality is a commitment to learning how to produce fresh local, organically grown food and healthy living.

 Pennypack Farm & Education Center is a non-profit, 360+ member CSA operating in the suburbs of Philadelphia in Horsham, PA.
 We are seeking farming interns for the 2019 Summer season.
 Our farm internship program is designed for people interested in gaining experience working on a medium scale organic farm.
-During the 12 week internship, interns will be engaged in farming tasks including planting, harvesting, weeding, trellising, and irrigation.
+During the 12-week summer farm internship, interns will be engaged in farming tasks including planting, harvesting, weeding, trellising, and irrigation.
 Candidates must be comfortable working on their feet doing physical work for long periods of time.
 We do not require interns to have any previous experience; as an education center we are excited to share our knowledge about farming and provide our interns with a fulfilling experience that will be useful to them regardless of future career path.

 In this internship, we anticipate our interns will come to appreciate:

 - the work involved in producing sustainable local food

 - how sustainable agricultural practices support environmentally sound land stewardship